Close

 2.33.
 Informal disciplinary processes are those conducted by the Board or its committee and must have the following characteristics:

-•The penalties open to the Board or its committees shall be restricted to caution, reprimand and undertakings.
+• The penalties open to the Board or its committees shall be restricted to caution, reprimand, or undertakings.

 Formal Disciplinary Processes

-•A person before a Tribunal shall be entitled to legal representation.
+• A person before a Tribunal is entitled to legal representation.

-•All formal proceedings should to be open to the public unless decided otherwise by the Tribunal.
+• All formal proceedings should be open to the public unless decided otherwise by the Tribunal.

-•Any conditions imposed by the Tribunal upon the person should be reviewed expediently at an appropriate interval not exceeding three years.
+• Any conditions placed on the person should be reviewed within three years.
 Thereafter the conditions can be reviewed by the Board.

 Power to Monitor Compliance